Rishabbh-Sahu/information_retrieval/README.md

 # Information Retrieval
 An essential and key advantage of NLP is 'information retrieval' from the vast amount of information available (now a days), google search is the perfect example of this.
-Based on **tf-idf matrix (vectors), searching for the closest documents within the list of documents, 'leveraging cosine similarity' (illustrated here [image](https://user-images.githubusercontent.com/69572197/141833763-bd659ea3-5476-4e49-8f4c-a348eb40a162.png)).**
+Based on **tf-idf matrix (vectors), searching for the closest documents within the list of documents, leveraging 'cosine similarity' (illustrated here [image](https://user-images.githubusercontent.com/69572197/141833763-bd659ea3-5476-4e49-8f4c-a348eb40a162.png)).**

 #### How it works: